task-force-ia/taskforce-ia-doc-en/doc/and_now.rst

 be the first steps that the Public Administrations, also through the support of AgID, can follow to start implementing AI or to fully exploit its potential, without incurring the risks raised in the challenges of this White Paper.
-Some tools are already used by the administrations that feed them in daily life to increase the efficiency and effectiveness of services; in other cases, it is necessary to think of new ones, precisely to cope with the lack of adequate solutions of Artificial Intelligence that support the administration in the administrative activity and in the management of services.
+Some tools are already being used by the administrations that feed them in daily life to increase the efficiency and effectiveness of services; in other cases, it is necessary to think of new ones, precisely to cope with the lack of adequate solutions of Artificial Intelligence that support the administration in the administrative activity and in the management of services.
-In this paragraph, we aim to indicate a small “toolbox”, a starting point pending more operational steps and paths that can give a more solid and clear context to new technological solutions, sustainable implementation of Artificial Intelligence really at the service of citizens.
+In this paragraph, we aim to indicate a small “toolbox”, a starting point pending more operational steps and paths that can give a more solid and clear context to the new technological solutions, sustainable implementation of Artificial Intelligence really at the service of citizens.